AsenTerziyski/Hydrocalculator/README.md

 Hydrocalculator is a tool for estimating headlosses (measured in meters water column) in pressurised pipes.
 It can be used by Civil Engineers and Students from UACEG, Sofia.
-Hydrocaluculator implements Swammy-Jane equation and its target is bulgarian users.
+Hydrocaluculator implements Swammy-Jane equation and its target are bulgarian users.
 Inspite of that some of its main functioanalities work, Hydorcalculator is in process of development.